thumbliner/thumbliner/about.md

 _Reads 10-Ks for fun; vacations in Sarnia._

-**TL;DR** — Business-obsessed generalist who reads, writes, does the math, and keeps going until it ships.
-Family of Afghan traders settled in Hyderabad ~200 years ago; grew up in Jeddah.
-Career across company sizes and stages, switching between analytics, marketing, finance, investor relations, and whatever else was needed.
-Post-school, went deeper into economics, capital allocation, and management science.
-Do you really want to know more?
+**TL;DR** — A business-obsessed generalist from an Afghani trading lineage that settled in Hyderabad ~200 years ago, raised in Jeddah.
+He’s worked across industries and companies of many sizes, going between analytics, finance, investor relations, marketing, and whatever else was needed, while studying and teaching.
+Since finishing formal school, he’s gone deeper into economics, capital allocation, and management science.

----

-## At a glance

-- **Focus:** analytics leadership, decision systems, and pragmatic ops
-- **Strengths:** sense-making, KPI design, closed-loop measurement, stakeholder alignment
-- **Toolbox:** experimentation, attribution, forecasting, pricing & promo analytics, exec reporting
-- **Sectors:** pharma, media, retail, events, education, aviation (community)
-- **Teaching:** ran executive workshops and taught digital marketing across MENA

 ---